-As of March 31, 2012, the State's Authorized issuers have a notional amount of \$2.1 billion in interest rate exchange agreements or 3.9 percent of total debt outstanding.
+As of March 31, 2013, the State's Authorized issuers have a notional amount of \$2.0 billion in interest rate exchange agreements.
+The following table shows the amount of outstanding interest rate exchange agreements which are subject to the statutory cap.
+Overall, the State's swap exposure is expected to decline from 3.9 percent in FY 2013 to 2.7 percent in FY 2018.